Rudnasoukadanicia/cse210projects/README.md

 # cse210-ww-student-template
 This is the starter code for students in the worldwide content version of CSE 210.

-W06 : Explain Polymorphism
+W06: Explain Polymorphism

-Explain the meaning of Polymorphism
+Explain the meaning of polymorphism

 Polymorphism is the ability to take many forms.
 In programming, this principle is illustrated by the different behavior of the same line of code depending on the context.
 In other words, it allows a single interface to represent different underlying forms.